TeeanRonson/Book-Review-Blockchain-Dapp/README.md

 Blockchain technology allows us to satisfy both authenticity and integrity of book reviews:

 - Authenticity: Reviews posted can be verified that it came from the corresponding reviewer.
-- Integrity: Reviews posted onto the site cannot be tampered with by a third party as it has to be signed with a private key.
+- Integrity: Reviews posted onto the site cannot be tampered with by a third party.

 We can achieve these two features using public-private key cryptology on the blockchain platform, coupled with blockchain technology we can ensure immutability via our proof of work mechanism.

 ## Workflow
 #### Lifecycle of a new book review
-1. Client registers with the platform by obtaining a new public and private key - GetPrivateKey();
+1. New clients create a new public and private key pair.
-2. Clients contructs a new ReviewObject, signs it with the private key - NewReview(review string);
+2. New clients register with the platform by providing their public keys.
+3. Client Workflow:
+ - Client checks if the book title already exists and adds a bookId to the new reviewObject
+ - Client encrypts the ReviewObject with its private key
+ - Client sends a) EncryptedReviewObject b) ReviewObject
+ - Client sends a) & b) to each address of its Peerlist
+4. Miners workflow:
+ - Verify the new ReviewObjects by ensuring the decrypt(EncryptedReviewObject) == ReviewObject
-3. The signed ReviewObject is broadcast to the peerlist of nearby peer nodes - GetPeerList();
+ - Propagate ReviewObject to peerlist
-4. Miner nodes have a pool of ReviewObjects which they store all incoming ReviewObjects before they are processed.
-5. Miner nodes add ReviewObjects to their block up to the size of the BlockSizeLimit;
+ - Add ReviewObject into their transaction pool queue
+ - Miners pull a ReviewObject from the transaction pool to be added into their block
-6. Miners attempt to solve the ProofOfWork required to earn the BlockReward and transaction fees associated with the ReviewObjects.
+5. Miners attempt to solve the ProofOfWork required to earn the BlockReward and transaction fees associated with the ReviewObjects.
-7. They broadcast the solved block to the peerlist of peer nodes.
+6. They broadcast the solved block to the peerlist of peer nodes.

-#### Lifecycle of obtaining all book reviews
-1. Client submits an operation to view all book reviews with a transaction fee associated with the operation.
-2. The miner who services this operation is rewarded the transaction fee.
-3. The client is able to view all the reviews.
+7. Each miner checks the ReviewObject of the solved block against their existing transaction pool and removes it from their pool
+8. Repeat from step 4.

 ## What are the list of functionalities?

 #### Allows a client to retrieve all book reviews that exist on the Book Review Application
 ```
 GET /allBookReviews
+Response: text/html
 ```

+#### Allows a client to generate a new public private key pair
 ```
-GET /private-public key pair
+GET /privatePublicKeyPair

+Response:
 {
 "public": string,
 "private": string,